How many hostages are left in Gaza?

-The remains sent to Israel on Thursday were said to be of Shiri Bibas and her two children, Ariel and Kfir, as well as Oded Lifshitz, who was 83 when he was abducted.
-Kfir, who was 9 months old when he was taken, was the youngest captive.
-Hamas has said all four were killed along with their guards in Israeli airstrikes.

-Formal identification could take up to two days as Israel performs DNA testing.
+The remains of four Israeli hostages have been returned in a transfer that was marred when Hamas handed over the wrong body for Shiri Bibas, an Israeli mother of two young boys abducted by militants.
+After a tense standoff, her remains were returned and identified early Saturday.

+The final four sets of remains are expected to be returned in the coming days.

-Hamas abducted some 250 people in its Oct.
+Hamas-led militants abducted 251 people in its Oct.
 7, 2023, attack that triggered the war.
-More than 48,000 Palestinians in Gaza have been killed in the ensuing war.
+More than 48,000 Palestinians in Gaza, mostly women and children, have been killed in the ensuing conflict, according to Gaza's Health Ministry, which doesn't distinguish between civilians and combatants.

-This was the seventh exchange between Israel and Hamas during the first phase of the ceasefire, freeing 24 hostages and 1,135 prisoners, though no prisoners were released on Thursday in exchange for the bodies.
+Israel is releasing nearly 2,000 prisoners and detainees during the first phase of the ceasefire in exchange for the hostages.

-Hamas had agreed to release 33 hostages for nearly 2,000 prisoners and detainees during this phase.
-Six hostages who are still alive are expected to be released on Saturday in exchange for hundreds of Palestinian prisoners.

-Negations for a second stage of the ceasefire are expected to get underway in the coming days.

 Here are details on the hostages taken on Oct.
 7, 2023:

-Note: This story has been updated to correct the number of hostages taken on Oct.
-7, 2023, who remain in captivity.
-It is 62, not 61.
-It also corrects the number of those in captivity Israel has declared dead.
-The number is 35.